kylemin/easy-flow-gpu/README.md

  * `make`

 ### Usage
 The software assumes that all video frames have been extracted in a directory.
-Files should be named according to some pattern, e.g., `img_%07d.jpg`.
+Files should be named according to some pattern, i.e., `img_%07d.jpg`.
 ```
 ./compute_flow /z/dat list_dir_1.txt 0
 ```
 The above command will read /z/dat/list_dir_1.txt file line by line.
-Then, it will read an image sequence of /z/dat/Kinetics-400-frames/line1 and save optical flow /z/dat/Kinetics-400-flow/line1/u and /z/dat/Kinetics-400-flow/line1/v.
+Then, it will read an image sequence of /z/dat/Kinetics-400-frames/line1 and save optical flow /z/dat/Kinetics-400-flow/line1/u/flow_%07d.jpg and /z/dat/Kinetics-400-flow/line1/v/flow_%07d.jpg (applied to line2, line3, ... up to the end of the text file).
 You can modify `fsrc` and `ftrg` of the source file to change Kinetics-400-frames and Kinetics-400-flow.